Natural Bridge Caverns in San Antonio, TX

 Good To Know

-• The cavern temperature is 70°F (21°C) year-round with high humidity, so dress comfortably and wear shoes with good traction.
+• Cavern temperature is 70°F (21°C) with high humidity—dress comfortably and wear sturdy shoes.

-• Only ADA-compliant Service Animals can join cavern tours or enter buildings.
+• Only ADA-compliant service animals are allowed on tours or inside buildings.

 Description

-Explore Natural Bridge Caverns, Texas’ largest and one of the world’s premier show caves.
+Explore Natural Bridge Caverns, Texas’ largest show cave and one of the world’s premier show caves.
 Take a guided tour through huge underground chambers.
-Find your way through one of the only permanent outdoor mazes in Texas.
-Pan for treasure, like miners panned for gold.
-Or, test your balance, agility and strength against our ropes course and zip rails.
+Find your way through one of Texas's few permanent outdoor mazes.
+Pan for treasure, like miners panned for gold, or test your balance, agility, and strength on our ropes course and zip rails.
 It’s Naturally Amazing.

-Natural Bridge Caverns is one of the world’s premier show caverns.
-Discovered in 1960 by local cavers, this family owned and operated natural wonder is the largest cavern in Texas.
-More than two cave tours of two distinct and stunning caverns, the property also features above ground adventures of a different kind including a ropes course, zip rails, a 5,000 square foot outdoor maze, and an interactive “gem panning” activity.
+Natural Bridge Caverns is a family-owned and operated natural wonder, discovered in 1960 by local cavers.
+As the largest cavern in Texas and one of the world’s premier show caverns, it offers tours through two distinct and stunning caverns.
+The property also features above-ground adventures, including a ropes course, zip rails, a 5,000-square-foot outdoor maze, and an interactive “gem panning” activity.
 Natural Bridge Caverns is also home to the deepest venue in Texas, the Ballroom, with regular concerts and events.
-More of the cavern is still being discovered; the Wuest family along with their caving team are still actively exploring new areas in the massive system.
-Natural Bridge Caverns is a designated State Historical Site and National Natural Landmark of Historic Places.
+More of the cavern is still being discovered; the Wuest family and their caving team are actively exploring new areas in the massive system.
+Natural Bridge Caverns is a designated State Historical Site and a National Natural Landmark.

 Don’t miss out on this Naturally Amazing experience—book your tickets now and embark on an unforgettable journey through one of Texas’s most remarkable natural landmarks.